SoK: Anti-Facial Recognition Technology: Attacking to Evade Identification

-Adversarial perturbations have been the dominant method for evading DNN classification and consequently are relevant for evading FR.
+Adversarial perturbations have been the dominant method for evading DNNs and consequently are relevant for evading FR.
 Due to the extremely high number of these techniques, we restrict our discussion to proposals explicitly designed to evade FR systems at run-time.
 We organize these proposals by their operational context: physical and digital.

-\para{Physical evasion techniques.} The first group of proposals injects adversarial perturbations into face images by having \pr~wear them as physical objects.
-While these methods echo those described in \S\ref{sec:preproc}, they focus on thwarting image recognition or classification rather than face detection.
-Earlier proposals~\cite{accessorize, feng2013facilitating} use adversarial makeup and eyeglasses to cause incorrect classification by FR models.
+\looseness=-1 \para{Physical evasion techniques.} The first group of proposals injects adversarial perturbations into face images by having \pr~wear them as physical objects.
+While these methods echo those described in \S\ref{sec:preprocess}, they focus on thwarting recognition/classification rather than face detection.
+Earlier proposals~\cite{accessorize, feng2013facilitating} use adversarial makeup and eyeglasses to cause incorrect classification by $\mathcal{C}$.
 More recent proposals consider two other directions, either using larger but input-independent adversarial patches to boost the effectiveness of evasion~\cite{advhat}, or making the perturbation digitally controllable and/or much less perceivable by human eyes by projecting visible/infrared light onto user faces~\cite{vla, invisiblelight, adversariallight}.

-\para{Digital evasion techniques.} Here \pr~digitally modifies their unlabeled (online) face images to prevent them from being accurately recognized by FR systems.
+\para{Digital evasion techniques.} Here \pr~digitally modifies their unlabeled (online) face images to prevent them from being accurately classified by $\mathcal{C}$.
 Most proposals in this category apply traditional adversarial perturbation generation techniques to create minimally visible perturbations that cause \adv's feature extractor to produce misleading feature vectors.
-Their generation process varies depending on the assumption of feature matching process: a shallow classification on the feature vector or nearest neighbor based vector matching~\cite{makeupevasion, fastperturb, efficientblackbox, singh2021brightness}.
+Their generation process varies depending on assumptions of $\mathcal{C}$'s behavior: a shallow classification layer vs. nearest neighbor based matching~\cite{makeupevasion, fastperturb, efficientblackbox, singh2021brightness}.

-More recent proposals propose methods designed to be more robust to real-world FR systems (i.e. joint optimization on multiple feature extractors, etc)~\cite{faceoff, preventing,yang2021towards}.
-Another recent proposal~\cite{advfaces} uses a GAN to generate adversarial perturbations rather than applying the above mentioned optimization techniques.
+More recent proposals are designed to be more robust to real-world FR systems (i.e. joint optimization on multiple feature extractors, etc.)~\cite{faceoff, preventing,yang2021towards}.
+Another recent proposal~\cite{advfaces} uses a GAN to generate adversarial perturbations rather than using optimization techniques.